atolye15/checklist/.github/ISSUE_TEMPLATE/bug-report.md

 # Prerequisites

-Please answer the following questions for yourself before submitting an issue.
+Please make sure you've checked the following to-do's.

 - [ ] My ad-block or script blocker is disabled
 - [ ] My browser is not IE
 - [ ] There are no browser extensions that may affect the issue on the browser
-- [ ] This is not a duplicated issue, I checked the current issues before creating this issue.
+- [ ] This is not a duplicated issue, I checked the current issues before creating this issue

 # Current Behavior

-What is the current behavior?
+Explain the current behavior.

 # Expected Behavior